 Comment.
 Section 15682 is a new provision that makes clear that the court may fix compensation prospectively.
+This section supersedes the last part of the third sentence of former Probate Code Section 1122.
 See also Section 17200(b)(9) (petition to fix compensation).